-In measuring the recoverable amount, the Group makes certain assumptions about variables such as future cash flows based on the business plan approved by management, discount rates, and long-term growth rates.
+In measuring the recoverable amount, the Group makes certain assumptions about variables such as:

+- future cash flows based on the business plan approved by management, discount rates and long-term growth rates; and - future plans for the business subject to valuation based on market valuations for comparable businesses (market approach)

 These assumptions are determined based on management's estimates and decisions.
 In the event that assumed circumstances change, the actual recoverable amount may differ from the estimate.
-This may have a material impact on the amount of property, plant and equipment and intangible assets in the consolidated statement of financial position for the following and subsequent fiscal years.
+This may have a material impact on the amount of property, plant and equipment, goodwill and intangible assets in the consolidated statement of financial position for the following and subsequent fiscal years.